anshshankar/Resume_Ranker/README.md

 The project uses:
 - FastAPI for the web framework
-- OpenAI GPT-4 for text analysis
+- OpenAI GPT-4o mini for text analysis
 - PyPDF2 and python-docx for file processing
 - pandas and xlsxwriter for report generation